mim/ling83800hw3/README.md

                 # back together.
                 yield "".join(perm_list)

-    However, you do not need to generate an arc for every possible permutation of a scrambled word, just tokens which are in-vocabulary (i.e., present in the language model).
-You can load the symbol table (created by `ngramsymbols`) as follows:
+    Note that you can either generate an arc for every possible permutation of a scrambled word or test whether a word is in-vocabulary (i.e., present in the language model) before adding an arc for it.

+    To test if a word is in-vocabulary, you can load the symbol table (created by `ngramsymbols`) as follows:

         sym = pynini.SymbolTable.read_text("your.sym")  # Or whatever.